JardaniWorld/alx-higher_level_programming/0x03-python-data_structures/README.md

-This code removes all characters c and C from a string
+This code prints a matrix of integers